Skip to main content

 Build a feedback culture

-You can reward achievements in various ways: offering monetary prizes, recognizing top achievers at daily meetings or via emails, or offering lunches with the boss.
+You can reward achievements in various ways: monetary prizes, recognizing top achievers at meetings or via email, or lunches with the boss.
+Offering access to a VIP event at the end of the quarter or year also motivates the team, reduces the need for micromanagement, and encourages self-management across the group.

 Make tasks cooperative